Lars Spuybroek: Teaching and Writing

 In 2001 Lars Spuybroek was appointed Professor of Digital Design Techniques at the University of Kassel in Germany.
 And from 1998 until 2006 he also taught intermittently at Columbia University in New York.
 Since 2006 he is a full Professor and the Ventulett Distinguished Chair in Architectural Design at the Georgia Institute of Technology in Atlanta where he published two books on Research and Design.
 The first, released in 2009, was titled The Architecture of Variation and the second in 2011 Textile Tectonics.
 Both publications use the research into various forms of patterning (hair braiding, leaf venation, knitting, gothic tracery, foam packing, etc.) as a new source for design methodologies based on figures and configurations.

 In 2011 Spuybroek gave a more political and ethical interpretation of these ideas by publishing a study into the work of John Ruskin (The Sympathy of Things: Ruskin and the Ecology of Design) which explores “the digital nature of gothic,” revealing a fundamental connection between digital design and Gothic architecture.
 The book proposes a vision of mass production of unique artifacts designed and built algorithmically by “our slaves of steel“ and explores Ruskin’s broad range of concepts in the context of later aesthetic theorists and philosophers such as William James, A. N. Whitehead and Henri Bergson.
 Since then he has been involved in various publications that evolved from the work on John Ruskin, mainly on the topics of beauty and grace, of which many articles and essays can be read online.
 This research culminated in 2020 with the release of Grace and Gravity: Architectures of the Figure.
 With this panoramic study Spuybroek broadened his scope from a purely architectural perspective to what he calls a “nonhumanities,” a philosophy of human-thing interactions based on ancient notions of grace and gift exchange.

+Personal life

+Lars Spuybroek has been married since 1995 to Joke Brouwer, co-founder of V2 Institute for the Unstable Media.